malmarz/website/content/en/slides/350/html-forms/index.md

 - Used to send user input to server
 - POST forms include data in the body
 - GET forms include data in the url
-- Submit button is needed to perform send action
+- Submit button is needed to perform submit action

 ---